AX Translation Packages and Translate App: Getting Started

 • A translator can only access the Translate App.

-• They don't have access to any projects in the AX Cockpit.
+• They don't have access to any projects in the AX Cockpit and thus, can't see any of your projects or other cockpit features.

 TIP